HGARgG-0710/math-expressions.js/README.md

 ### 28.allFactors()

 Takes a number and returns a number array consisting of all of its factors (do not confuse with factorOut() function, that returns only prime factors).

+### 29.factorial()

+Classic!
+Good old integer-only factorial() function!
+You know what it does if you know what factorial is.
+Takes a integer in and and spits factorial of it out.

+### 30.realAddition()

+This function is a fix of classical addition in computer languages.
+It is very helpful when adding big numbers in which the error might go straight up.
+Of course, it wouldn't help completely, but a useful thing for quite specific cases.

 ## Classes